 The hip joint is a ball-and-socket joint.
 A part of the pelvis bone known as the acetabulum forms the socket and the upper end of the femur, known as the femoral head, forms the ball.

 Transient osteoporosis of the hip is a rare condition that causes temporary bone loss in the upper region of the thighbone (femur).
 It occurs most often in young or middle-aged men of the age groups 30 to 60, and women in their later stages of pregnancy or early postpartum (following childbirth).
 It is characterized by abrupt onset of pain that increases with activity.

 In transient osteoporosis of the hip, the femoral head loses its density and strength and becomes more prone to breaking.
 The exact cause for this is unknown.
 Some of the proposed causes include atypical mechanical stresses acting on the hip joint, hormonal abnormalities and blockage of some of the small blood vessels surrounding the hip joint.

 When transient osteoporosis is suspected, it is important to schedule an orthopedic consultation for proper examination and care.
-Dr. Kelechi Okoroha is a transient osteoporosis specialist who provides detailed examination and care for patients with transient osteoporosis in Detroit, Royal Oak, Sterling Heights, Bloomfield Hills, Dearborn, Michigan and beyond.
+Dr. Kelechi Okoroha is a transient osteoporosis specialist who provides detailed examination and care for patients with transient osteoporosis in Minneapolis, St. Paul, Rochester, Eden Prairie, Minnetonka, Minnesota and beyond.